Time-Latitude Distribution of Prominences for 10 Solar Cycles: A study using Kodaikanal, Meudon and Kanzelhohe Data: Introduction

-Prominences are one of the most intriguing structures of the solar atmosphere forming along magnetic neutral lines.
-Prominences are features formed above the chromosphere by cool dense (hundred times cooler and denser than the coronal material) plasma held in place by solar magnetic fields.
-At the limb they appear as bright features when observed in optical or EUV lines.
-They appear as dark elongated hairlike features on the disk for example in H$_\alpha$ 6562.8 \AA or in He {\sc ii} 304 \AA ~(named as filaments).
+Prominences/filaments are structures formed in the solar atmosphere following magnetic polarity inversion lines.
+They are formed in the chromosphere by cool dense (hundred times cooler and denser than the coronal material) plasma held in place by solar magnetic fields \citep{{Engvold2015},{2018LRSP...15....7G},{Martin2015}}.
+At the limb they appear as bright features when observed in few optical, EUV lines such as H$_\alpha$, Ca~{\sc ii}~K, He {\sc ii} 304 \AA.
+They appear as dark elongated hairlike features on the disc for example in H$_\alpha$ 6562.8 \AA~or in He {\sc ii} 304 \AA ~(named as filaments).
 Prominences present themselves in different morphology, lifetime and complexity in magnetic field environments.
-Getting better knowledge of prominences in different phases of their life time and during different phases of solar cycle can give valuable insight on the physics of the solar atmosphere.
-Prominences are broadly classified into two categories namely quiescent and active.
-Quiescent prominences are found outside solar active regions with dimension and lifetime much larger than the active prominences \citep{2015PASJ...67L...5M} and often associated with explosive phenomena like flares.
-There have been several studies to correlate prominence distributions and coronal mass ejections (CMEs) \citep{{2000ApJ...537..503G},{2003ApJ...586..562G},{2008ApJ...674..586S}}. \citet{{1908Natur..78..174L},{1922MNRAS..82..323L},{1931MNRAS..91..797L}} using coronal drawings and photographs obtained during the total solar eclipse suggested that there is an intimate connection between the distribution of prominences around the solar limb and the forms of corona.Though prominences form all over the Sun, their latitudinal distribution changes significantly with time being correlated with global properties of large scale magnetic fields on solar surface.
+Orientation of small leg-like structures called `barbs' bifurcating from filaments, known as `chirality', provides important information about the supporting magnetic field morphology. \citet{2001ApJ...558..872M} presented an interesting model on formation and evolution of filaments/prominences of different chiralities through `head-tail linkage' of different bipolar magnetic regions resulting in `convergence and cancellation'.
+Another comprehensive study on filament formation and its hemispheric distribution was made by \citet{Mackay2015}. \citet{2009SoPh..254...77Y} connected global magnetic field distribution and origin of hemisphere-wise filament chiralities.
+As a follow-up study, \citet{2012ApJ...753L..34Y} predicted dependance of high-latitude filament hemispheric chirality patterns on cycle phase using NSO/Kitt Peak cycle 23 magnetograms and emphasized on importance of coronal magnetic field memory.
+Thus long term study of prominences over several cycles and at different phases of solar cycle can give valuable insight on the physics of the solar atmosphere.
+There have been several studies to correlate eruptive prominence distributions and coronal mass ejections (CMEs) \citep{{2000ApJ...537..503G},{2003ApJ...586..562G},{2008ApJ...674..586S},{Gopalswamy2015},{Webb2015},{Fan2015},{Lugaz2015}}. \citet{{1908Natur..78..174L},{1922MNRAS..82..323L},{1931MNRAS..91..797L}} using coronal drawings and photographs obtained during the total solar eclipse suggested that there is an intimate connection between the distribution of prominences around the solar limb and the forms of corona.
+Though prominences form all over the Sun, their latitudinal distribution changes significantly with time being correlated with global properties of large scale magnetic fields on solar surface.